-Yes, you can sue Uber itself or an Uber driver if you’re injured in an accident.
-This is true whether you are riding in the Uber as a passenger, or if you were hit by an Uber driver when you weren’t a passenger.
-However, whether to sue Uber or the driver will depend on the scenario—and so will the amount of insurance money available.
+You can sue Uber itself or an Uber driver if you’re injured in an accident involving one of their vehicles.
+This is true whether you are riding in the Uber as a passenger or if you were hit by an Uber driver in another car.
+However, whether to sue Uber or the driver will depend on what actually happened—and so too will the amount of compensation you can claim.

-- Driver is on the clock but between fares: If the driver is available to give rides, but doesn’t currently have a passenger, they are still using their own insurance but Uber kicks in some contingency insurance.
+If the driver is available to give rides but doesn’t currently have a passenger, they are still using their own insurance but Uber kicks in some contingency insurance.
 This contingency adds another $50,000 per person ($100,000 per accident) in liability coverage, plus another $25,000 in property coverage.

-Thus, the amount of insurance you can draw on changes depending on whether you’re a passenger or not, and whether the driver was on the clock.
-These factors also change who you should sue: Uber itself, or the driver.
+The amount of insurance you can draw on changes depending on whether you’re a passenger or not, and whether the driver was on the clock.
+These factors also change who you should sue: Uber itself or the driver.

 to find a John Foy office near you